 Bicycle crashes occur for all kinds of reasons.
 Every accident is different, but many crashes share common causes, such as:

 - Distracted Driving — A motorist may have been text messaging, checking email, or talking on a cell phone while driving.
-They also might have been distracted by trying to adjust their stereo, navigating a GPS device, or simply eating.
+They might have also become distracted while attempting to adjust their stereo, operate a GPS device, or even while eating.
 Drivers are subject to numerous distractions that can take their attention off the road.
-Mobile phones are typically the most common distractions, and such distractions may be able to be proven in court when phone records are obtained.
+Mobile phones are often the primary distractions for drivers.
+In court, phone records can help establish these distractions.

 - Driving Under the Influence or DUI — Any motorist who operates in violation of state drunk and drugged driving laws is much more likely to cause a traffic crash.
 Victims in these cases may also be eligible for punitive damages in addition to underlying compensatory damages.